 “Subdivision” means the division of improved or unimproved land for the purpose of sale, lease, or financing.
 Subdivisions also include the creation of condominiums, whether residential, industrial, or commercial.
 In Fremont, subdivisions are either Tract Maps or Parcel Maps.
-Though there are some exceptions, typically the following definitions apply to subdivision projects in Fremont:

 - Tract Maps (also known as Final Maps) are required for all subdivisions creating five (5) or more parcels or condominiums.
 A tentative tract map must be approved before a tract map can be submitted to the Engineering Division.

 - Parcel Maps are required for all subdivisions creating four (4) or fewer parcels or condominiums.
 A tentative parcel map must be approved before a parcel map can be submitted to the Engineering Division.
-Industrial or commercial parcel maps can sometimes create more than four parcels.
+Note: Industrial or commercial parcel maps can sometimes create more than four parcels.

-- Engineering Standards and Design Criteria (Draft)
+- Engineering Standards and Design Criteria

 - Standard Details